 Turnitin's Moodle Direct Integration (Instructor Guide)

-Note: You are currently viewing documentation for Moodle 2.0.
-Up-to-date documentation for the latest stable version is available here: Turnitin's Moodle Direct Integration (Instructor Guide).
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Turnitin's Moodle Direct Integration (Instructor Guide).

 Creating a Turnitin Assignment